-The bill creates the health care cost analysis task force (task force).
-The president of the senate, the minority leader of the senate, the speaker of the house of representatives, and the minority leader of the house of representatives shall each appoint 2 legislative members to the task force.
-The governor shall appoint 9 members to the task force.
+Health care cost analysis task force - creation - analysis of health care financing systems - report - gifts, grants, and donations - repeal - appropriation.
+The act creates the health care cost analysis task force (task force).
+The president of the senate, the minority leader of the senate, the speaker of the house of representatives, and the minority leader of the house of representatives shall each appoint one legislative member to the task force.
+The governor shall appoint 4 members to the task force.
 The executive directors of the departments of human services, public health and environment, and health care policy and financing, or their designees, also serve on the task force.

-The task force is required to issue a request for proposals and select an analyst to complete a health care cost analysis of 4 health care financing systems.
+The task force is required to issue a competitive solicitation in order to select an analyst to provide a detailed analysis of fiscal costs and other impacts to 3 health care financing systems.
 The health care financing systems to be analyzed are:

 - The current health care financing system, in which residents receive health care coverage from private and public insurance carriers or are uninsured;